Aminakzyzz/Spotify-Music-Recommender/README.md

 This are the libraries saved in the requirements.txt

-PyQt6
+- PyQt6
-pandas
+- pandas
-matplotlib
+- matplotlib
-numpy
+- numpy
-scikit-learn
+- scikit-learn
-requests
+- requests

 This was tested in python versions 3.12.1 and 3.9.0

 # Basic Usage

-How to start the chatbot after installation is complete (typically with `rasa run` and `rasa shell`)
+How to start the chatbot after installation is complete ()

 Example of a typical conversation